 Another such passe-partout word is ‘robust’: the authors variously recommend “robust scrutiny”, “robust peer review procedures”, “robust study design”, and so on.
 One wonders why scientists hadn’t thought of the great merits of robustness before.
 Anyway, everything will surely be better in this robust and appropriate new world.

 But not very much better.
 Distinctly this is a technical account of the subject: how to make things as they are work properly (the machine again).
 There are some good suggestions to that end, certainly.
 For instance the authors recognize, as one of the barriers to progress in animal-free research, the weight of professional habit and institutionalized practice; they advise that training courses for animal researchers should include “non-animal technologies”, so that transition is easier and more acceptable [p.64].
 Also I must concede that, for all the tautologies and self-evident truths, there’s a 12-page bibliography to back up what the committee says.
 But the rationale for all this attention, why it matters whether there’s a ‘need’ for NHPs in science or not – in short, the morality of it – is almost untouched.
 Two pages (out of 66 in the main text) make a hurried tour of the topic, though it is of course alluded to from time to time elsewhere.
 But then all members of the Working Group were scientists.
-Accordingly, the page headed ‘Minority Opinion’, which looks rather promising with the whole of page 23 to itself in the table of contents, proves, when one reaches it, to be blank, apart from the word “None”.
+Accordingly, the section headed ‘Minority Opinion’, which looks rather promising in the table of contents with the whole of page 23 to itself, proves, when one reaches it, to be blank, apart from the word “None”.

 The committee recognises, as a political fact, that “polls of the European public repeatedly show low levels of acceptance of the use of NHPs in research” [p.24].
 Approval for the use of NHPs in the U.K., for instance, was about 17% when last canvassed (see, in this blog, ‘Animal Pains and Human Attitudes: the new Ipsos Mori survey’, 26 September 2016).
 However, there is at least “greater acceptance of animal research where animal use and suffering are minimised in line with the 3Rs principle” [i.e. Replacement, Reduction, Refinement: p.25].
 This is no doubt true, although it’s a somewhat disingenuous way of putting things: where acceptance has not been ‘great’ in the first place, it shouldn’t really be said to become “greater”.
 And I suspect that approval would actually have been even lower if the respondents had known, as this SCHEER report records, that nearly three quarters of ‘procedures’ conducted on NHPs in the E.U. are for “regulatory use and routine production” [p.15].